Pluralsight vs Udemy vs Zero To Mastery: Comparison Guide

 The last one we got was 9 months ago in December 2024.
 As you can see, a student was annoyed that a course wasn’t up to date.

-What had happened is the language had just gone through a major overhaul less than 30 days prior, and the instructor was putting together all the changes so they could update the course and that takes time, which I think is fair.
+What had happened was the language had just gone through a major overhaul less than 30 days prior, and the instructor was putting together all the changes so they could update the course, and that takes time, which I think is fair.

 If you want to get a job in tech asap, then we believe we have everything in place to help you get there fast.